The Key to Happiness: 10 Essential Steps for a Purposeful Life

 Patience is an ongoing lesson, trust me I understand that.
 But the benefits of patience are so huge that we must spend more time trying to be more patient, if for no other reason than the fact that patience is directly linked to peace.

-You have to be acquainted with stillness in order to practice patience, because being patience doesn't require action.
-Thus, those individuals who actively practice being patient (with others and in life in general), are individuals capable of ensuring their mental, spiritual and physical peace.
+You have to be acquainted with stillness in order to practice patience because patience doesn't require action.
+Thus, those who actively practice patience (with others and in life in general) are capable of ensuring their mental, spiritual, and physical peace.

-And the greatest achievement in life (in my opinion) is peace of mind.
+And the most significant achievement in life (in my opinion) is peace of mind.

 8. Forgiveness

-Forgiveness is a very important life lesson.
-Not just because it allows you to move forward in life, but because it also allows for you to be empathetic, accountable, self-aware and challenges your perception.
+Forgiveness is a critical life lesson.
+Not just because it allows you to move forward in life but also because it allows you to be empathetic, accountable, and self-aware, and it challenges your perception.

-In order to be forgiving you must understand that we occupy a world with individuals with varying personalities and cultures, so we need to learn to anticipate that we may offend and/or be offended by others.
-We must also understand that there are cultural and personal barriers that cause people to interpret and process information differently, so naturally what happens in many of these interactions with others is the opposite of what was intended.
-But we have to remember we can't always make someone see our point.
+To be forgiving, you must understand that we occupy a world with individuals with varying personalities and cultures, so we need to learn to anticipate that we may offend and/or be offended by others.
+We must also understand that cultural and personal barriers cause people to interpret and process information differently, so naturally, what happens in many of these interactions with others is the opposite of what was intended.
+But we must remember we can't always make someone see our point.
 We have to accept that they may never get it.

 Forgiveness is also about releasing control to gain control of your peace and sanity.
 Accept and let go of the things you can not change, and keep the energy you spend trying to control people and things.